MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

 ms.subservice: devtools
 ms.date: 05/17/2024
 ---
-# Display content in a PWA's title bar using Window Controls Overlay
+# Simulate a Window Controls Overlay in a PWA's title bar

 In DevTools, in the **Application** tool, you can simulate the Window Controls Overlay (WCO) feature that Progressive Web Apps (PWAs) have, without having to install the PWA first and enable the WCO feature.
 By simulating the WCO feature from within DevTools, you can test your title bar area's CSS code changes more quickly.